 Repurposed Kid’s Storage Solutions

-Summer is almost over, which means it’s time for back to school!
 There’s no better time than now to make sure your little ones are organized and clutter free.
-Better Homes and Gardens is one of my favorite websites and magazines to peruse for innovative storage solutions and ideas.
-Here are some of my repurposing favorites to get your kid’s rooms organized.
+Here are some of my favorite repurposed kid’s storage solutions to get your kid’s rooms organized.